mcdonc/breakonthru/README.txt

 Q&A
 ===

-You can call the front door by dialing its extension.  pjsua will autoanswer.
+You can call the front door by dialing its extension (7001 if you kept default config).  pjsua will autoanswer.

 What happens when you call the front door and it's already on a call?
 It seems like a poor man's conference call.
 Both can hear the front door mic.
 Both can speak to